-Project Sea Dragon is a multi-million dollar aquaculture project based in the Northern Territory (NT) and Western Australia (WA).
+Project Sea Dragon is a multi-million dollar aquaculture project based in the Territory and Western Australia (WA).

 Project Sea Dragon will deliver the world’s largest integrated aquaculture development and at full scale will have the capacity to produce over 150 000 tonnes of black tiger prawns a year for export.

 Project Sea Dragon is centred on a grow-out facility at Legune Station in the Victoria River District of the NT, 106 kilometres from Kununurra in WA.
 Other elements include a quarantine facility in Exmouth, a processing facility in Kununurra (both in WA), with a core breeding centre, a broodstock maturation centre and a commercial hatchery located near Darwin in the Territory.